boundingbox/adventures-path/README.md

 # Adventures

 Adventures is a custom story format for [Twine 2](https://twinery.org) that allows writers to make interactive stories with RPG elements such as health, items, inventory, gold and more.
+This is a fork for modifying the format for personal use in development.

 ## Usage